o-o-overflow/dc2019q-LCARS000/README.md

 modify the IV used in AES-CBC decryption to change the first 16 bytes of signed page.
 By mapping controlled data page after current stack, he can use ROP to open/read/write `flag2.txt`.

+In this level, hacker gains code execution as PLATFORM\_APP.

+`flag1.papp` is required for this level.
+Hacker should have solved Level1 before Level2.

+### Level3: OOB read uninitialized memory

+Loader records all loaded memory pages.
+It will unmap all pages on error.
+Uninitialized .BSS data will be accessed due to an off-by-one bug.
+This is not a very serious problem unless the hacker maps the page just after .BSS section.

+Now the hacker gains the ability to unmap arbitrary pages.
+Notice that it does not give direct code execution primitive because after unmapping the hacker has no way to do mapping.
+Unmapping .text/.stack/.data will cause segfault immediately.

+The intended solution is to unmap the `SHARED` memory and replace it with `PRIVATE` memory.
+This will not affect control flow of current program, but breaks the IPC mechanism.
+By unmapping `local` shared memory, remote process will not see any update of the message content.
+By unmapping `remote` shared memory, local process will see arbitrary message response.
+Now the crypto verfication is totally comproised and hacker gains code execution as SYSTEM\_APP.

+Untrusted user can not talk to the loader directly.
+The hacker should have at least PLATFORM\_APP privilege to talk to the loader to do unmapping and remapping.
+Hacker should have solved Level2 before Level3.